 Jim Cunningham spent 28 years editing and writing about politics and other subjects for daily newspapers in Alberta and has been a journalism instructor at SAIT Polytechnic since 2001.

 Claire Dawson is a designer and creative director who co-founded the design firm Underline Studio.
-Claire’s work has been widely published and honoured with awards from distinguished national and international competitions, among them D&AD, the Society of Publication Designers (NY) and the Art Director’s Club (NY).
-She has served as a judge for the National Magazine Awards, as well as many other national and international creative awards competition.
+Claire’s work has been widely published and honoured with awards from the D&AD, the Society of Publication Designers (NY) and the Art Director’s Club (NY).
+She has served as a judge for the National Magazine Awards and is currently a board member of the Advertising and Design Club of Canada.

-Patti Edgar is an award-winning journalist and fiction writer.
-Her writing has been published in periodicals across Canada.
-She has worked as a multimedia writer and editor at CBC and teaches in Mount Royal University’s journalism department.
+Patti Edgar is an award-winning journalist and writer.
+She has been published in periodicals across Canada and in the anthology Waiting (University of Alberta Press, 2018).
+She worked as a multimedia editor at CBC and teaches in Mount Royal University’s journalism department.

 Paul Gessell, a Saskatchewan native, has worked for The Canadian Press, Maclean’s and The Ottawa Citizen, spending 20 years on Parliament Hill and later covering visual arts.
 Gessell has twice been part of teams that won National Newspaper Awards and now freelances for various publications.